 #10: Keto Pumpkin Bundt Cake

-While most pumpkin spice cakes are anything but keto-friendly (looking at you, Starbucks!), this one from Keto Diet packs the same great pumpkin flavors in a moist and airy cake that’s also low-carb and keto-approved.
+While most cakes are anything but keto-friendly, this pumpkin spice bundt cake packs the same great pumpkin flavors in a low-carb, keto-approved version.

-Using real pumpkin in this recipe means you also score all the nutrition that comes with it, such as key vitamins and minerals.
+Using real pumpkin in this recipe means you also score all the nutrition that comes with the gourd, such as important vitamins and minerals[*].